 In one word they are WOW!
 While all of the brownie recipes I have are excellent, the addition of melted Rolos to the batter in these brownies sends them over the top.
 Since the actual brownie itself is more like fudge.
 Yet without the extreme sweetness that sets fudge apart.
 Also, I added a little extra salt to the brownie batter and this perfectly offsets the sweetness bringing balance to the flavour.

-Since I have had limited success when adding Caramac to a bake, as essentially it is caramel flavoured white chocolate, I tend to keep it as a topping.
+Previously I’ve had limited success adding Caramac to a bake, as essentially it is caramel flavoured white chocolate, so I use it as a topping.
 Because this way you end up with the exquisite caramel flavour and none of the bitter burnt Caramac in a bake.
 Also it works very well in a ganache such as these Salted Caramac Centre Toffee Cookies.
 Used here in these brownies it perfectly compliments the caramel flavour within the brownie.

 Because these Brownies are quite rich I have cut them into slightly smaller bars.
 Ensuring the there are plenty to share around!
 Also, I think the texture is improved when they are fridge cold.
-I find that the brownie itself pulls together and is firmer, although, like anything cold, the flavours are slightly muted.
+In addition, I find that the brownie itself pulls together and the texture is firmer.
 Finally, enough of me waffling, let’s get on to making these tasty treats.

 Recipe: Caramac Drizzle Rolo Caramel Brownies makes 18